AugmentedAJ/Long-Context-Code-Bench/docs/rfcs/0001-enterprise-standard-for-ai-coding-agents.md

 **The Benchmark Marketing Machine Problem**

-SWE-bench and T-bench have become powerful marketing machines for frontier AI labs.
+SWE-bench and Terminal bench have become powerful marketing machines for companies like Augment Code and Factory.
 Every major model release from OpenAI, Anthropic, Google, and others now prominently features SWE-bench charts showing incremental improvements.
 T-bench has similarly positioned itself as the go-to benchmark for terminal and systems tasks.
 These benchmarks have successfully captured mindshare and become the de facto standards that labs optimize for and showcase in their release notes.

 However, **these benchmarks don't measure what matters most for enterprise adoption**: the ability to work effectively in massive, real-world codebases with tens of thousands of files.
 SWE-bench focuses on relatively small Python repositories (typically <5k files) with isolated issues.
 T-bench evaluates terminal tasks, not repository-scale code editing.
 Neither benchmark stresses the context engines and retrieval systems that are critical for enterprise-scale development.

 **Augment Code's Market Leadership in Large Codebases**

 Augment Code is the market leader in handling large codebases.
 Our context engine and retrieval technology are specifically designed for enterprise-scale repositories with 40,000+ files—the real-world environments where most professional software development happens.
-We have:

-- **Proprietary context engine**: World-class retrieval and embedding models optimized for massive repositories
-- **Real-time indexing**: Maintains up-to-date understanding across tens of thousands of files
-- **Enterprise customers**: Proven track record with companies running large monorepos and mission-critical services
-- **Multi-language support**: Handles polyglot codebases that span multiple languages and frameworks

 **The Opportunity**